 Note: Ionisation type smoke alarms are not suitable for use close to cooking facilities.

 Travel Costs Analysis Tool

-For those travellers who like to keep a track of their travel expense, you can download a Microsoft XL Spreadsheet here that will allow you to track many of the costs involved in travelling around our great country.
-Note: That the Per Tank fuel analysis and the Save Button on the first page do not operate via the buttons on MAC computers using Excel from Microsoft Office 2008.
-All other functions are available.
+For those travellers who like to keep a track of their travel expense, you can download a Microsoft XL Spreadsheet for Windows here or for MAC here, that will allow you to track many of the costs involved in travelling around our great country.

 Numbers for Mac and iPad/iPhone